 Construction manufacturers that use GTIN identifiers that are shared throughout the supply chain make it easier to track accurate product descriptions.
 Marketplaces such as Amazon require resellers to use GS1 identifiers generated by brands and manufacturers.
 While sharing product information across various databases and systems it would be easier to know that users are referring to the same product and its associated properties when using a globally unique ID.
 This would be a step further towards a golden thread making it easier to verify that a building is built in accordance with its specifications in terms of performance and carbon footprint.

-Lars Christian Fredenlund, Founder, coBuilder was able to share insights from the Nordic construction product industry that is very active in the adoption of GTIN.
+Lars Christian Fredenlund, Founder, and coBuilder was able to share insights from the Nordic construction product industry that is very active in the adoption of GTIN.
 Stakeholders are actively asking for GTINs on construction products.
-In Sweden during 2018, a group of contractors and other leading stakeholders took a decision to demand GTIN on all construction products.
-Recently in Norway a group of high profile client organisations developed a guide for tracking building materials using GTIN.
+In Sweden in 2018, a group of contractors and other leading stakeholders took a decision to demand GTIN on all construction products.
+Recently in Norway, a group of high-profile client organisations developed a guide for tracking building materials using GTIN.
 Norwegian government agency Statsbygg announced last week that “All products that are part of a construction project in Statsbygg must be identified with this global standard.”
-This new solution is now being sent out for consultation which will be completed April 29.
+This new solution is now being sent out for consultation which will be completed on April 29.

 Many thanks to our roundtable attendees.
-We look forward to taking our discussions forward and wait with anticipation to be part of the change.
+We look forward to taking our discussions forward and waiting with anticipation to be part of the change.

 Fareed Patel, Co-Founder, Hamari Agency

 Josef Platil, Product Owner Digital Data Services, Wienerberger

 Paul Surin, Global Lead Built Environment, IBM